About Augusta Auction Company

 Our founder, Karen Augusta, passed away on October 26, 2019 after a courageous battle with endometrial cancer.
 During her life, she had dedicated her knowledge and talents to increasing the appreciation of fashion and textiles as an overlooked art form.
 She purchased, sold and appraised antique clothing, rare laces and textiles over a five decade career.
 A link to her obituary can be found here.

-Augusta Auctions was created in 2000 to assist the family of Sue Varner (The Suzi's), in Farmville, Virginia.
-Karen and her husband developed the company to market Sue's historic clothing collection after her brutal ax murder.
+Augusta Auctions was created in 2000 to assist the family of Sue Varner from The Suzi's, in Farmville, Virginia.
 Karen and Sue were colleagues from the early days of the vintage movement.
-From this tragedy evolved America's premier company for auctioning vintage clothing and historic fashion.
+Karen and her husband developed the company to market Sue's historic clothing collection upon her passing.
+From this sale 25 years ago evolved America's premier company for auctioning vintage clothing and historic fashion.

 Karen was a member of The Costume Society of America and The Textile Society of America.
-She served, for thirteen seasons, as a fashion and textile appraiser on the popular PBS series, Antiques Roadshow.
+She served for thirteen seasons as the lead fashion and textile appraiser on the popular PBS series, Antiques Roadshow.

 The guiding principles throughout her life were to treat everyone fairly and with compassion.
-She always went the extra mile to help others and make everyone comfortable.
-Her warmth and concern for people's needs was genuine.
+She always went the extra mile to help others and make everyone feel comfortable.
+Her warmth, kindness and concern for people's needs were the qualities that made her special and became the guiding principles of Augusta Auctions.

-Incredibly proud of her website and the information it contained, Karen constantly updated its contents as she learned something new.
+Incredibly proud of her website and the information it contained, Karen constantly updated its contents as she learned more about any of the treasures offered.
 She viewed the site as a teaching tool and the best way to document the incredible pieces that crossed her path.
-She maintained her past sale archives, photo galleries and the searchable database and made them all available for free to fashion students and researchers around the world.
+Her past sale archives, photo galleries and the searchable database are maintained on our servers and made available for free to fashion students and researchers around the world.

-The staff of Augusta Auctions will continue to incorporate Karen's principles to guide the business as we expand into this new decade.
+The staff of Augusta Auctions continues to incorporate Karen's principles to guide the business as it expands into the future and serves a new generation of fashionistas.

-Augusta Auctions adds more than ten thousand fashion and textiles objects to our catalogs each year.
-Our company offers this archived knowledge free to students, scholars and lovers of vintage around the world via a searchable database.
-This database has been integrated into the search tool on this website, providing the most comprehensive searchable clothing and textile price guide anywhere on the web.
+Augusta Auctions adds more than ten thousand fashion and textile images to our catalogs each year.
+Our past sale archive is free and available for all who love beautiful objects.
+It has evollved into one of the most comprehensive searchable historic clothing and textile price guides available on the web.

-With Karen's passing, Bob has been working to build the team that will continue Karen's legacy.
-She spent much of her life and career appreciating the beauty of historic fashion and textiles and this website is a tribute to her love of these amazing objects.
+With Karen's passing, Bob has been working to build a team that will continue Karen's legacy and in her spirit.
+Their son, Emery, has joined the team to ensure that these archives will remain available to all for years to come.
+Karen spent much of her life and career appreciating and promoing the beauty of historic fashion and textiles.
+This website is a tribute to her love of these amazing objects and her wish to share that love and knowledge with others..